alec-shell/library/README.md

 Library is a basic, stateless book-tracking website created as a learning project for Javascript async calls.
-The website loads book cover images from an open-source book image api.
+The website loads book cover images from an open-source book image api, courtesy of https://bookcover.longitood.com/.

 Visit here: https://alec-shell.github.io/library/